 - forearms and backs of hands

-Actinic keratoses are most commonly seen in fair-skinned people, especially those with blue eyes, red hair, freckles and a tendency to burn in the sun.
-Men are more affected than women.
+Actinic keratoses are most commonly seen in fair-skinned people, especially those with blue eyes, red hair, freckles and a tendency to burn easily in the sun.
+Men are affected more often than women.

 It may take many years before actinic keratoses develop – they don't usually appear before the age of 40.